slashkudos/slashkudos/README.md

 ### Giving Kudos

 Kudos will be integrated into the apps you already know and love, so no need to learn something new.
-In Discord, GitHub, Teams, and Slack where the /Kudos is installed, just type `/kudos @user your message here...` to give Kudos!
-Twitter works a bit differently - on Twitter just Tweet [@slashkudos][Kudos Twitter] where you would normally use `/Kudos`.
+In Discord, GitHub, Teams, and Slack where the /Kudos is installed, just type `/kudos @user your message here...` to give Kudos.

+Twitter works a bit differently - just Tweet [@slashkudos][Kudos Twitter] where you would normally use `/Kudos`.
 So something like `@slashkudos @user your message here...`.

 ### Exploring Kudos